certtools/intelmq/intelmq/bots/experts/sieve/README.md

  next bot in the pipeline.
 The sieve file processing is interrupted upon reaching this action.
 No other actions may be specified besides the `drop` action within `{` and `}`.

+ ### Comments

+ Comments may be used in the sieve file: all characters after `//` and until the end of the line will be ignored.